-Many travelers may not realize that they already carry a credit card that provides an Auto Rental Collision Damage Waiver.
-Several credit cards cover cardholders against damage caused due to theft or accidents.
+Many travelers may not realize that they already carry a credit card that provides rental car insurance.
+Several credit cards cover cardholders against theft or damage to their rental car.
 Coverage usually comes in the form of reimbursement after you pay for any losses.

-A question we get regularly, both in blog comments and AwardWallet’s Facebook community Award Travel 101, is: “How do I obtain proof of the CDW offered by my credit card company?”
-The answer is as simple as making a phone call.
+A topic that regularly comes up, both in blog comments and AwardWallet’s Facebook community Award Travel 101, is “How to Get Proof of Collision Damage Waiver offered by my credit card company”.
+Most times, it is as simple as making a phone call.
 But before we jump into the details, let's review some of the basics of Auto Rental CDW policies offered by major card providers.

 The auto rental coverage offered by your credit card takes the place of the traditional Collision Damage Waiver (CDW), sometimes called Loss Damage Waiver (LDW), provided by the rental company.
 Getting this insurance through your card can save you hundreds of dollars in additional fees.